dmorl/MichiganHospitalData/README.md

 EyeProtect_TOT
 * Column: BE
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Eye Protection"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Eye Protection On Hand"
 * Values: Integer
 * DateRange: 2020-08-06 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: This variable may now aggregate previously reported variables "CAPRs", "Shields", and "Goggles"
+Note: This variable may now aggregate previously reported variables "CAPRs", "Shields", and "Goggles".
+Appeared as "Eye Protection" from 2020-08-06 through 2021-07-16, and "Eye Protection On Hand" from 2021-08-11 onwards

 Gowns_TOT
 * Column: BF
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Gowns"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Gowns On Hand"
 * Values: Integer
 * DateRange: 2020-08-06 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: This variable may now aggregate previously reported variables "Coveralls", "Isolation_Gowns", and "Surgical_Gowns"
+Note: This variable may now aggregate previously reported variables "Coveralls", "Isolation_Gowns", and "Surgical_Gowns".
+Appeared as "Gowns" from 2021-08-06 through 2021-07-16, and as "Gowns On Hand" from 2021-08-11 onwards

 GownsReuse_TOT
 * Column: BG
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Launderable Gowns"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Launderable Gowns On Hand"
 * Values: Integer
 * DateRange: 2020-08-06 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: This variable may now aggregate previously reported variables "Coveralls", "Isolation_Gowns", and "Surgical_Gowns"
+Note: This variable may now aggregate previously reported variables "Coveralls", "Isolation_Gowns", and "Surgical_Gowns".
+Appeared as "Launderable Gowns from 2020-08-06 through 2021-07-16, and "Launderable Gowns On Hand" from 2021-08-11 onwards

 Reporting_Capacity
 * Column: BH